razivaldi/onlineshopTW/README.md

 # onlineshopTW
-styling only, still html and tailwind only!!
+styling only, only use html and tailwind